mecid/mecid.github.io/_posts/2019-07-03-managing-data-flow-in-swiftui.md

 We use *List* component to present an array of *Person* structs.
 Every row in *List* contains *VStack* with two *Text* components representing the name and age of a *Person*.
 We call *fetch* method on store object as soon as List appears.
 As you remember, our *PersonStore* object notifies *SwiftUI* about data changes, and *SwiftUI* rebuilds the view to present new data.

 #### Editing
 Next step is creating a new view which allows us to edit personal information of selected *Person*.
 We will use *Form* component to show nice form for data entry.
-You can check my [previous post](/2019/06/19/building-forms-with-swiftui/) to learn more about *Form* component and its advantages.
+You can check ["Building forms with SwiftUI"](/2019/06/19/building-forms-with-swiftui/) to learn more about *Form* component and its advantages.
 Let's dive into code which represents editing view.

 ```swift
 struct EditingView: View {